arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_multiple_documents.md

 and the attribute *_rev* contains the document revision.
 In case of an error, an object with the attribute *error* set to *true* and *errorCode* set to the error code is built.
+If the *silent* option is set, the body of the response is an array that will contain one entry per failed removal operation.
+If no removal operation has failed, the result will be an empty array.
+If errors happened and the *silent* option is set, it may not be possible to map the resulting errors unambiguously to the input values, because the result array may be shorter than the input array.
+Thus the *silent* option should only be used under circumstances that do not require error checking or when error checking can be very coarse-grained.

 If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.